 Diabetes and Risk for Heart Disease and Stroke

-Having type 2 diabetes increases the risk of events, like stroke or heart attack.
+Having type 2 diabetes increases the risk of The system of heart and vessels that circulates blood through the body. events, like stroke or heart attack.
 For nearly a decade, NIH has supported a large clinical trial called the ACCORD study.
 It aimed to find ways to reduce the likelihood of cardiovascular events in adults with type 2 diabetes who are at especially high risk because of a previous heart attack, stroke or other reason.

 One ACCORD trial involved more than 4,700 people who had diabetes and high blood pressure.
 They were asked to control their blood pressure with medications.
 Some were asked to target a standard blood pressure level, while others aimed for a lower level that’s considered normal in healthy people.